PoMingChen/AC_C4_M1_RestaurantList_CRUD/README.md

 ```

 ```
- npx sequelize model:generate --name restaurantlist --attributes name:string, ... //initiate all the columns corresponding to the table schema in your database
+ npx sequelize model:generate --name restaurantlist --attributes name:string, ... //initiate all the columns corresponding to the table schema in your database.
 ```

 ```